What does the word dharma mean?

 If you’re intrigued by this idea of aligning with the career and expression that is uniquely perfect for you, I explore it more deeply in my short ebook; The Joy of Dharma for Creatives – available below.

-So, if this beautiful concept of dharma strikes a chord with you, please help yourself to a copy,
+So, if this soul-soothing concept of dharma strikes a chord with you, please help yourself to a copy:

 And I would love to hear your experience of dharma and what has drawn you to this inspiring Sanskrit word.